Johnzhong1468/MarketingCampaign/Midterm_Report.md

 We shrink duration to less than 150 and as expected people are likely to reject when the duration of the call is very short.

 ### Initial Model Selections
+#### General Procedures
+The project focuses on a classification problem, so, we set a hypothesis set $H$ including linear models with regularizers, Logistic regression models, Supporting Vectors Machine as well as Decision trees.
+To find the model with satisfying explanatory ability, the model selection obeys the following procedures:
+* Fit each model, remove non-significant features.
+* Select the optimal hyper-parameters by cross validation.
+* Compare the Prediction Accuracy computed on traning set and testing set.
+* Analyze results of different models.

 ### Future Steps
 * Preserve more data during the cleaning process.
 For example, treat n/a's as a new category and fill the gap.